-Non-clinical jobs that may be a good fit:
+Non-clinical healthcare jobs that may be a good fit:

-4. Medical biller: Patient invoicing, resolving claims and dealing with private and public insurers is key to this job, as well as understanding the appeals process for claims.
+Patient invoicing, resolving claims and dealing with private and public insurers is key to this job.
+As well as understanding the appeals process for claims.
 Such jobs also require an understanding of medical coding, and can appeal to detail-oriented people who want to work in health care “without the patient contact that most health care positions require.”
-BLS reports that the average pay for medical records technicians for 2016 was $38,040, and does require a postsecondary nondegree award.
-Such positions are expected to grow: BLS reports the job outlook from 2016 to 2026 will grow 13%, which is faster than average.
+BLS reports that the average pay for medical records technicians for 2016 was $38,040, and does require a postsecondary non-degree award.
+Such positions are expected to grow.
+BLS reports the job outlook from 2016 to 2026 will grow 13%, which is faster than average.

-Finally, even though these are non-clinical positions, job ads often stipulate that those taking on such positions must comply with the Health Insurance Portability and Accountability Act (HIPAA).
+Even though these are non-clinical healthcare positions, job ads often stipulate that those taking on such positions must comply with the Health Insurance Portability and Accountability Act (HIPAA).
 The law “provides data security and security provisions for safeguarding medical information,” a key provision as cyberattacks and ransomware target health care providers and insurance companies.

 Get Free Updates

 Sign up for updates about our newest content and workforce insights!